-The Company's Senior Credit Facility and 1.625% senior convertible notes due December 2016 all mature in 2016.
-Subsequent to December 31, 2013 we incurred additional borrowing under our Senior Credit Facility, and as a result we have approximately \$651.9 million of outstanding borrowings under these two financing arrangements.
-The Company may attempt to refinance or extend, either or both of these obligations over the next 12-18 months depending on prevailing market conditions.
-Our ability to refinance or extend these obligations will depend on our operating and financial performance, which in turn is subject to prevailing economic conditions and financial, business and other factors beyond our control.
+The Company's 1.625% senior convertible notes mature in 2016.
+The Company may attempt to refinance or extend, this obligation over the next 12-18 months depending on prevailing market conditions.
+Our ability to refinance or extend this obligation will depend on our operating and financial performance, which in turn is subject to prevailing economic conditions and financial, business and other factors beyond our control.
 Any disruptions in our operations, the financial markets, or overall economy may adversely affect the availability and cost of credit to us.